Understanding God’s Will Concerning Phases II and III

 Return To Free Victorious Bible Studies

-Know the difference between God’s Will in general and God’s Will For Your Life.
+Know the difference between God’s Will For Everyone and God’s Will For Your Life.

 Once we have received salvation, which is God’s will for the world, (Phase I of His will), we must live the Word (Phase II), and God’s Specific will (Phase III) for our lives.
 It’s important to learn the distinct difference between Phases II and III because any confusion may keep you from living the fullness of God’s purpose for your life.
-Go to the “Three Phases Of God’s Will” Short Study for more information about Phase I and to learn the difference between each phase.
+Go to the “Three Phases Of God’s Will” short study for more information about Phase I if you haven’t already read that lesson.
 God will help you discover and develop your life purpose, but you must be willing to seek His guidance, obey it and live by His Word daily.
 This study will help you to understand God’s will from His perspective rather than your own or the worlds.

 We must reach out to God daily by living His Word and by living the individual purpose He has for each of us to fulfill.
 God’s will is a two-fold action we must live.

 II.
 God’s Will (His Word) For Every Christian

 Phase II Of God’s Will: Living By The Word